 Review of Examination by Examinee.
 Due to security concerns about the examinations, examinees shall not be allowed to review their examinations.
 Examinees who fail an examination will be provided a diagnostic analysis of their performance on the examination if such an analysis is available to the Board.
 (3-20-04)

-Proctoring of Examinations.
-Unless otherwise approved, the Board will not proctor an examination for another jurisdiction except State-specific examinations, nor will they request another jurisdiction to proctor an examination for an Idaho applicant.
-(5-8-09)

 REEXAMINATIONS.